home-assistant/home-assistant.io/source/_integrations/devolo_home_network.markdown

 ### Restart PLC device on loss of pairing

 PLC networks are sometimes flaky.
-To restore a network's state it's sometimes a good idea to reboot the PLC device attached to the router, if the number of PLC devices is lower as expected.
-If you apply this automation, keep in mind, that devices might be expectedly on standby.
+To restore a network's state, it's sometimes a good idea to reboot the PLC device attached to the router if the number of PLC devices is lower than expected.
+If you apply this automation, keep in mind that devices might be expected on standby.
 In this example, the expected number of devices is 3.

 {% raw %}